 Empty states have multiple variations that can be used in different contexts.

-Pictograms can be used to represent the feature where the Blankslate is found.
-Blankslates should default to using a pictogram for graphic elements.
+GitHub marketing icons can be used to represent the feature where the Blankslate is found.
+Blankslates should default to using a GitHub marketing icon for graphic elements.

 Empty states should explain features in addition to conveying intention.
 In the example below, the primary text is used to provide a welcome invitation to creating a positive community while the secondary text supports this intent by informing the user on how to do this by providing a code of conduct.